DIFFICULTY

 - Emergency medical evacuation

-- INR 3000 extra will be charged if the flight takes off from Ramechhap instead of Kathmandu.
+- ₹3,000 extra (one side) if the Lukla flight is via Ramechhap instead of Kathmandu.

 THINGS TO PACK